mrmonopoly-cyber/raft_project_runtime/design/admin_client.md

 - delete the entire cluster with all the vms

+After every operation the client will receive a return value of this form

+    {

+        STATUS: [SUCCESS, FAILURE]

+        description: string

+    }

 ## Useful definition

 - **cluster configuration** : an ADT with the following structure: